tolecnal/goosh-installer/readme.md

 ## CREDITS

+* Thanks to Stefan Grothkopp <grothkopp@gmail.com> for making goosh in the first place.
-Thanks to Sesse (Steinar H. Gunderson) for invaluable BASH help.
+* Thanks to Steinar H. Gunderson (Sesse) for invaluable BASH help.

 ## ABOUT THE AUTHOR